• Skip to main content

 • With a cooking spoon, remove as much of the fatty grease layer.

 There will be a layer of fat on the very top.
-If you have one of those fancy spoons that removes the fat, even better.
+If you have one of those cool strainer ladles that remove the fat, even better.
 If not, then carefully remove any fat bubbles noticeable.

 This step is important.
 You don’t want a greasy stew.